9 Meaningful Ways to Experience Indigenous Culture in Taiwan

 A vendor with many bottles of aboriginal millet wine and woman standing behind the stall

-Millet wine tastes great on its own, while local aboriginals have told me several times that they enjoy mixing it with beer – I can confirm, the combination works!
+Millet wine tastes great on its own, while local Indigenous people have told me several times that they enjoy mixing it with beer – I can confirm, the combination works!
 At Ita Thao in Sun Moon Lake, I’ve even seen a slushie version of it.

 A hand holding a cup of slushy millet wine with dome lid and straw and aboriginal designs on it